darkcohiba/Coding-Notes-Obsidian/Frameworks/React/Hooks/useRef Hook.md

+---
+tags:
+  - react
+  - javascript
+type: react hook
+---

 # Basics
-- useRef is one of react's many #Hooks
+- useRef is one of react's many hooks.

-# Basic Tags
-- #javascript